 Christie Hospital NHS Foundation Trust, UK

-Dr Claire Higham is currently an Endocrine Consultant at the Christie Hospital NHS Foundation Trust, Manchester, and Visiting Fellow in Osteoporosis Management at the University of Derby.
-Dr Higham’s research and clinical interests centre around Living With and Beyond Cancer Science, particularly the effects of Cancer and Cancer treatments on bone health.
-Dr Higham is currently supervising an NIHR affiliated fellowship investigating long term bone health in adult haematological cancer survivors.
+Dr Claire Higham is currently an Endocrine Consultant at the Christie Hospital NHS Foundation Trust, Manchester, and Honorary Senior Lecturer at the University of Manchester.
+Dr Higham’s research and clinical interests centre around Living With and Beyond Cancer Science, particularly the effects of Cancer and Cancer treatments on bone health and the pituitary.
+Dr Higham holds an MRC-CARP award investigating the impact of radiotherapy on bone health and is supervising an NIHR-affiliated fellowship determining long term bone health in adult haematological cancer survivors.
 Dr Higham has recently published an SfE clinical guidance document in Endocrine Connections: Acute management of the endocrine complications of checkpoint inhibitor therapy.

 Alexander Bartelt is the Professor of Cardiovascular Metabolism at the Institute for Cardiovascular Prevention, Ludwig-Maximilians-University Munich.
 He received his Diploma in Biochemistry in 2007 and his PhD in 2010 from University of Hamburg, Germany with honors.
 After his postdoctoral training at Harvard University, USA he started as a principal investigator in Munich in 2018.
 The Bartelt lab is dedicated to understanding the basic principles of metabolic adaptation as well as the molecular pathology of cardiometabolic diseases.
 One primary scientific focus of the lab is the interplay of proteostasis, inflammation and cellular stress resistance and this research is currently supported by the European Research Council ERC, the German Center for Cardiovascular Research DZHK, the German Research Foundation DFG.
 Over the years, Dr Bartelt’s contributions have been recognized by national and international awards, fellowships and honors.